 Urinary tract infections (UTIs) are relatively common in children, particularly young children still in nappies.
-Girls are more likely than boys to develop a UTI, except in the first 6 weeks of life, when boys seem to be more susceptible.
+Girls are more likely than boys to develop a UTI, except in the first 12 months of life, when boys seem to be more susceptible.

 The most common organisms that infect the urine are bacteria that normally live in the bowel.
 Wiping your child's bottom from the front to the back (rather than from back to front) can help prevent carrying bacteria from the bowel to the urinary tract.

 UTIs, especially ones that recur, can also be caused by your child’s bladder not emptying properly or sometimes by structural problems of the kidneys or bladder.

 Symptoms of a urinary tract infection can vary.
 In infants and young children, symptoms are often non-specific and can include:

 - poor feeding; or